ChantalAG/NFT-Tokenizer-and-Authenticator/README.md

 ### Minting

 NFT Minter will establish a connection with the institution and issue a key for encryption that will be used during the minting process
-During minting the key will be used to encrypt NFT attributes including “encrypted data” as an additional NFT attribute
+During minting the key will be used to encrypt NFT attributes including “encrypted data” as an additional NFT attribute.

 The NFT will be minted for each student at graduation and include the following attributes: